 - It's structured as a mutual company.
 Meaning it's owned by the shareholders of their funds.

 - In 1977, they quit offering their funds through brokers and went directly to individuals (D2C).

 - They believed a low-cost, index-tracking fund was the best retirement option for most people.
 And trying to pick market-beating managers was a fools-errand.

 - Lemonade is a Certified B Corp.
 A Certified B Corp is a new kind of business that balances purpose and profit.
 They are legally required to consider the impact of their decisions on their workers, customers, suppliers, community, and the environment.

-- Unlike today's insurance companies that sell the majority of their policies through brokers and agents, Lemonde sells the bulk of its policies through its AI bot Maya.
+- Unlike today's insurance companies that sell most of their policies through brokers and agents, Lemonde sells the bulk of its policies through its AI bot Maya.

-- They believe collecting data and correlating it to the real world will give them an edge in underwriting and allow them to lower costs for their customers.
+- They believe collecting data and correlating it to the real world will give them an edge in underwriting and lower costs for their customers.

 I don't like the word disrupt, even though I used it in the article's title.
 It often implies that a new company or technology completely supplants its predecessor.

 Sometimes it happens, and a company goes to zero — RIP Blockbuster.
 But often, it's a shift.
 And the pendulum, that for a long time favored incumbents, starts swinging towards what is to come, the upstarts.